 What is the difference between a pre-, during and post- hydration formula?

 “Pre- and during should have more ingredients, such as caffeine, calories, and electrolytes, to help keep your energy up and make your workout stronger and longer.
 Those ingredients, found in RunGum, Skratch, and Tailwind, are also good for harder efforts or at the end of longer runs.
 Post- would have more ingredients that help your body recover, like the protein in Orgain Protein Powder.
 Protein and carbs are what help the body repair itself and are found in products like Floyd’s Recovery and Tailwind Recovery.
 More electrolytes are also important during and after a workout or run.”

 Fit For Trips often recommends that our readers get in shape for hiking not just by hiking, but also training at home and/or in the gym.
 To enhance your training intensity, adapt one or several of the hydration strategies above.
 Additionally, test the recommendations above to fuel long or difficult hikes, treks, or backpacking trips and your recovery thereafter.

 THIS NEXT QUESTION IS FOR YOU:

-Are you going to experiment with the above hydration choices during your workouts and hikes?
+Are you going to experiment with the above hydration drinks during hiking and training?